 Researchers are hoping to test a new type of treatment for triple-negative breast cancer in humans soon, according to Medical News Today.

 About 2.3 million women globally have breast cancer.
-Between 10%–15% of all diagnosed cases are triple-negative breast cancer, which is the most aggressive form and the hardest to treat.
+Between 10% and 15% of all diagnosed cases are triple-negative breast cancer, which is the most aggressive form and the hardest to treat.
 Researchers from the University of Arizona have developed a drug specifically for treating triple-negative breast cancer with little to no toxic side effects.

 An estimated 2.3 million women around the world received a diagnosis of breast cancer in 2020.
 That same year, about 685,000 women globally died from the disease.

-Triple-negative breast cancer accounts for between 10% to 15%Trusted Source of diagnosed breast cancers.
-This specific type of breast cancer is known for being aggressive and harder to treat.
-Those with a triple-negative breast cancer diagnosis have a 5-year survival rate of about 62%Trusted Source.
+Triple-negative breast cancer accounts for between 10% and 15% of diagnosed breast cancers.
+This specific type of breast cancer is known for being aggressive and more challenging to treat.
+Those with a triple-negative breast cancer diagnosis have a 5-year survival rate of about 62%.

 In this study, researchers tested the new drug in animal models and are now working towards approval from the Food and Drug Administration (FDA) to test the drug in phase 1 clinical trials in humans.